A Health Guide On Salajeet – An Enigmatic Gift of Natureweb team

 In one clinical investigation of male volunteers between the ages of 45 and 55, half of the members were given a placebo treatment and half of them were given Salajeet 250 mg two times every day.
 Following 90 sequential days, the examination found that members getting 250 mg of Salajeet had an essentially higher testosterone level as compared to the patients getting placebo treatment, which means that the Salajeet is more effective treatment for patients with male disorders as compared to any other medication.

-A study conducted in 2003 found improvements in the overall blood chemistry of patients when they took only 2g of Salajeet for about one and a half month.
+A study conducted in 2003 found improvements in the blood chemistry of patients when they took only 2g of Salajeet for about one and a half month.
 They also found some decrease in ;8triglycerides and serum cholesterol levels.
 The patients who took Salajeet also reported improved antioxidant status.
-However there is no record available of recording patients pulse rates, temperature, and weight, but the mineral was publicized as a natural cure for the following health conditions:
+However there is no record available of recording patients vitals.
+Normally, the confirmed uses of salajeet include;

 - Digestive and intestinal issues